Tech-at-DU/d3-tutorial/19-D3-Join/readme.md

   .attr('fill', 'orange')
 ```

-Testing you should updated elements fade from red to orange, and slide to the left or right.
+Testing this out, you should see updated elements fade from red to orange, and slide to the left or right.

 Animate exiting elements.
 Edit the exiting selection: